rickshibata/Profile-Site/_projects/fea-optimization.md

     title: "Back"
 ---

-This project was an ad hoc project for the ME 478 Finite Element Analysis (FEA) course, and involved the use of ANSYS Workbench commercial FEA code
+This project was an ad hoc project for the ME 478 Finite Element Analysis (FEA) course, and involved the use of ANSYS Workbench commercial FEA code.
+A simple plate with holes was modeled in ANSYS with symmetry conditions, and optimized throught the use of optimization FEA.

 {% include gallery caption="This is a sample gallery to go along with this case study." %}